josephmidura/JosephMidura/README.md

 ### Hi, I'm Joe 👋

 I'm Joseph Midura.
 My background is in engineering.
-Currently exploring the world of service mesh management.
+I like open source software and data/analytics projects.
+I'm currently exploring the world of service mesh management.

 <!--
 **josephmidura/JosephMidura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.